Though I’m ashamed to admit it, my first thought when I heard the news that Charlie Sheen was HIV-positive was that he deserved it.

 Benoit had a doctor’s prescription, from the corrupt Dr. Philip Astin, who was charged with 175 counts of illegally prescribing drugs to Benoit and others, and has been sentenced to ten years imprisonment.

-When reading the many farewell messages on the websites of Benoit’s peers and fellow wrestlers at the time the news broke, it seemed that some of them subscribed to the above school of thought.
+When reading the many farewell messages on the websites of Benoit’s peers and fellow wrestlers at the time the news broke, it’s clear he and his family’s deaths were hard to fathom.
 Former WWE Champion and current commentator for the SmackDown!
 Brand, Booker T, said on Houston, Texas, news program KHOU:

 “I feel like the human life is a delicate piece of equipment and everyone has their breaking point.
 We don’t know what his breaking point was… We’re all human.
 I just think it was a huge malfunction and whatever it was, we may never know”.